-DS225 PROFESSIONAL DEVELOPMENT I (2.0 credit/30 clock hours) This course focuses on continued expansion of the student's sonographic knowledge and understanding of anatomy and pathology.
+DM224 PROFESSIONAL DEVELOPMENT FOR THE SONOGRAPHER I (1.0 credits/18 clock hours) This course focuses on continued expansion of the student's sonographic knowledge and understanding of anatomy and pathology.
 Multiple case studies will be researched and presented throughout the term in which the intern was directly involved.
 Selected cases are chosen by the faculty for student presentation.
 Additional requirements may include on-site research, journal reviews, registry test preparation, and job search skill development.
 Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.